 It takes good weather to assure a vintage harvest, which doesn't happen every year.
 In fact, conditions are perfect only once every five or ten years.
 Besides rarity, vintage wines also take longer to make, which improves the flavor.
 A non-vintage must incubate for a minimum of 15 months, but a vintage Champagne is coddled for years.

-5. Baby Champagnes
+5. There Are Baby Champagnes

 As a rule, it's not a good idea to store smaller bottles of Champagne for very long.
 They usually come in the shape of party favors or inside gift baskets.
-Unlike the larger bottles, these so-called baby Champagnes often fails at any measure of shelf life and go flat at a disappointing pace.
+Unlike the larger bottles, these so-called baby Champagnes often fail at any measure of shelf life and go flat at a disappointing pace.
 That being said, the tiny wines are becoming increasingly popular where bubbly is ordered and consumed quickly.
 For instance, some nightclubs sell “splits”, 187 ml bottles that include straws so one can drink it almost like a bar cocktail.